ZhenyingZhu/StudyNotes/OS_Windows.md

 PCE/IE socket is a key to check.

+## Proc Mon

+Can use process monitor to find what files and regkeys r/w for a process.
+Use filter for a process name and do the operations, and then save the logs to a PML file.
+AI can parse the PML file to a csv.

 ## VMWare

 The vmx file can be updated.
 It records the file paths.